edgedb/easy-edgedb/chapter2/index.md

 No problem - just change `Person` to `NPC` and it will work.

 However, `select` on an abstract type is just fine - it will select all the types that extend from it.
+Let's add a `PC` object now to make a `select` on the abstract `Person` type more interesting.

-Let's also experiment with a player character.
-We'll make one called Emil Sinclair who starts out traveling by horse-drawn carriage.
+We'll make a `PC` called Emil Sinclair who starts out traveling by horse-drawn carriage.
 We'll also just give him `City` so he'll have all three cities.

 ```edgeql
 insert PC {